What Are My Rights When Returning to the U.S.?

 You may request that the officer contact someone at your place of employment to verify your employment, if that appears to be a concern.
 It’s a good idea to carry the contact information of your immigration specialist or human resources representative.

 The CBP is not permitted to target individuals based on race, ethnicity or religion.
-If you feel you were targeted based on race, ethnicity or religion, you may choose to file a complaint with the CPB or contact the ACLU by completing the Passenger Profiling Complaint Form, or file a complaint with the U.S. Department of Transportation.
+If you feel you were targeted based on race, ethnicity or religion, you may choose to file a complaint with the CPB or file a complaint with the U.S. Department of Transportation.
 To do so, it’s important to obtain the name, title and badge number of the person who interviewed you, and record as many details of the interview as soon as possible.

 Is it safe to travel domestically?